connor-n-munro/cs220-f17-lab0-connormunro/README.md

 :warning: Note that `command` is indented using a tab character, not spaces!

-:idea: Also note that a target can have multiple dependencies (all on one line) and multiple commands (on separate lines, as does the `clean` target below).
+:bulb: Also note that a target can have multiple dependencies (all on one line) and multiple commands (on separate lines, as does the `clean` target below).

 Create a Makefile for your Hello World program.
 Here is a simple example: